AA/PPS 02.01.01 - Academic Credit Courses

 are designed to determine the appropriateness and applicability of the subject before committing that course to a permanent course number;

-are taught under a single subject or prefix and number with an alphabetical suffix; and
+are taught under a single subject or prefix and number with an alphabetical suffix;

-must have the same CIP code and instruction type assigned as the header course.
+must have the same CIP code and instruction type assigned as the header course;

 Instruction Modes – All course sections taught will be categorized according to the method by which the course is delivered.
 Instruction modes may vary by course section and will not be required for the CIM course development and approval process.
 Instruction modes will be required in the schedule of classes for each semester.
 The primary mode of instruction, where more than 50 percent of the instruction is delivered via a single mode, will be coded as follows: